 Make sure you keep your upper body straight to avoid strain on your disks.
 A badly performed squat can cause a lot of back trouble in a matter of minutes.

-Other weightless exercises:
+Other types of exercises:

 I love adding these into CrossFit classes to really cause some pain in those core muscles.